cschoeller/vector_exercise/README.md

 ## Clean Coding Exercise

+This repository contains a coding exercise with a focus on code style and best practices.
+These are skills rarely taught at university and typically not part of leetcode-like challenges.
+While this exercise uses Python, many of the ideas transfer to other programming languages.

 ### Install setup
 Use Visual Studio Code (VS) and install the `pylint` and `pylance` plugins for support during the exercise.
 Also install `conda` for managing a virtual environment.
 Then run the following commands to install and use the environment: